CyrusWarner/Bug-Tracker/README.md

 # Bug Tracker
 ## Implementation of a bug tracking web application

-Creates a pleasing user interface for Software Developers looking to track what bugs they have completed and not completed.

 ## Table of Contents
 - [Project Status](#project-status)
    - [Goals](#goals)